 May be caused by a low level, loss of pressure by a failing pump, broken oil line or relief valve or even a faulty pressure gauge or oil pressure sensor may cause a low pressure indication.
 Keep in mind that a high temperature will cause oil viscosity to be lower and that pressure will drop slightly.
 You see this happen too during a cold start and runup in the winter.

-Extended climbs in high OAT will cause temperature to rise and pressure to drop slightly.
-If temperature rises with a large pressure loss then a oil leak might be expected and you should act accordingly.
+Extended climbs in high outside air temperatures (OAT) will cause oil temperature to rise and pressure to drop slightly.
+If temperature rises with a large pressure loss then an oil leak might be expected and you should act accordingly.